yuri-rage/ArduRover_Mower/README.md

 ### test.py

 Simple script for Mission Planner's built-in interpreter - changes RC channel 8 from Save Waypoint to Relay 3 control with a single mouse click.
 Not pretty.
 Functional.

+### armSwitch.lua

+Monitors an RC channel for a threshold PWM value and arms/disarms the flight controller accordingly.
+Useful when RC channels are limited - allows "overloading" a channel with an additional arm/disarm function.
+I used it on a three position switch for the following functions:
+* Position 1: Engine Kill/Disarm
+* Position 2: Engine Run/Disarm
+* Position 3: Engine Run/Arm

 ### duskLights.lua